-Sex addiction is a compulsive need to perform sexual acts in order to achieve the kind of “fix” that an alcoholic gets from a drink or an addict from a drug.
+Sex addiction is a compulsive need to perform sexual acts in order to achieve the kind of “fix” that an alcoholic gets from a drink and an addict gets from a drug.
 Sex addiction can be a highly dangerous and destructive condition.
 Like drug or alcohol dependence, it affects the addict’s mental health, personal relationships, quality of life, and safety.
 It is somewhat common, but is often not diagnosed.

 - chronic, obsessive sexual thoughts and fantasies